kabisa/kudo-o-matic/README.md

 ## Entities
 ### Balance
-A *Balance* is the base of the Kudo-o-Matic system.
+A *Balance* is the base of the Kudos-o-Matic system.
 It groups *Goals* together and connects them to *Transactions*.

 A *Balance*:
 * Has a name